OttScott/distract-me-not-plus/SYNC-TROUBLESHOOTING.md

 1. Go to `chrome://extensions/`
 2. Enable "Developer mode" (toggle in top right)
-3. Find "Distract Me Not" in the extensions list
+3. Find "Distract Me Not Plus" in the extensions list
 4. The ID is shown just beneath the extension name

 ## Common Causes of Different Extension IDs